Tsageon/ResturantAppBackend/README.md

 has been created and is pending.

 The responses:
-{
-  "message": "Reservation canceled and slot made available" }
+("message": "Reservation canceled and slot made available")

 If the reservation doesn't exist or any issue occurs, you will get a 404 or 500 response with an appropriate error message
 Just double check using GetR